anikareaza/Car-Rental-System/README.md

 # Car Rental System

-A full-featured car rental management system that enables real-time reservations, rental tracking, and operational reporting.
+A full-featured car rental database management system that enables real-time reservations, rental tracking, and operational reporting.
 It combines a SQL-based relational database with a C# front-end interface, with optional Python scripts used to visualize performance and customer behavior.

 ## Project Overview